Blueprints for a Blackout

-Blueprints for a Blackout is the fourth album (and the first double album) by Dutch post-punk band The Ex, originally released in 1984.
+Blueprints for a Blackout is the fifth album (and the first double album) by Dutch post-punk band The Ex, originally released in 1984.
 It was the first of The Ex's albums to feature Luc playing bass guitar and he would remain as the band's bass player for 20 years.
 The album also featured many guest musicians, a notable trend in The Ex's discography that would provide musical elements unique to each of their albums.

 Background

 Blueprints for a Blackout saw The Ex starting to expand beyond the standard guitar-bass-drum format of punk with forays into other instruments such as organ, beer crates, and oil barrels.